 Royal duties stop you from focusing on parenting your children.
 Princess Diana also faced such circumstances with foreign trips and meetings all around the world.
 Yet, she tried her best to organize her schedule as much as she could to match with her kids’.

 Even though she could hire nannies, tutors, and butlers to take care of the kids, her preference was to do it herself.
 Whenever she was home, her first obligation was to act as a full-time mom.
 She helped them with their homework, took them out for dinner, and even found the time to teach them how to ride a bicycle and a horse.
+She tried her best to give as much time as she could to her kids, and still managed to represent her family and country, as the Princess of Wales, on various international trips.

 Both sons have learned a lot from their mother.
 She tried her best to show them the real side of life and how people outside the palace live.
 She also set the bar and changed the trend followed by the Royal Family by demonstrating the importance of being a mum and a woman.